Which Of The Following Would Not Be Water Soluble

 2. Some Inorganic Compounds:

 • Many Metals: Most elemental metals are not water-soluble.
 Their strong metallic bonding prevents interaction with water molecules.
-However, some metals can react with water, forming soluble hydroxides or oxides (e.g., sodium, potassium).
+That said, some metals can react with water, forming soluble hydroxides or oxides (e.g., sodium, potassium).

 • Certain Salts: While many salts readily dissolve in water, some are relatively insoluble.
 Examples include silver chloride (AgCl), lead(II) sulfate (PbSO₄), and calcium carbonate (CaCO₃).
 The lattice energy of these salts is too high for water molecules to effectively break apart the ionic bonds.